 There is no definitive answer.
 Many companies will post an arbitrary speed limit which is a general guideline for the maximum speed when the area has good visibility and few hazards.
 This is typically between 5 and 15km/h.

 At all times, a forklift operator must be able to stop safely without hitting anything or losing the load.
+Bear in mind that an average human walks at around 5km/h, and in areas where people might be operating more quickly, up to 8-9km/h.
+Forklifts in close proximity to humans should not be moving significantly quicker then them.

 On a road, a forklift only has to comply with the road rules: heavy vehicles without suspension between the wheels and chassis but have pneumatic tyres are limited to 45km/h or less if the posted speed limit is less.
 If the forklift has solid tyres (most do), then the speed limit across a bridge or level crossing is 15km/h.